-Undocumented Worker’s Now Receive Disability Benefits
+Undocumented Worker’s now Receive Disability Benefits

 La ley ha cambiado.
 Los trabajadores lesionados indocumentados ahora pueden obtener los beneficios discapacidad que se les pagan.

 This is good news!
-If you have come from another country, don’t quite have your paperwork in order, and you get hurt on the job, do not worry, you can still bring an Idaho worker’s compensation claim.
+If you have come from another country, do not have your paperwork in order, and you get hurt on the job, do not worry, you can still bring an Idaho worker’s compensation claim.
 You can now be paid all benefits allowed under Idaho law.
-The workers compensation insurance companies now have treat you same as any other injured worker.
+The workers compensation insurance companies now have to treat you same as any other injured worker.

-As noted, the narrow issue that came before the Commission was whether Mr. Marquez was entitled to compensation for “permanent disability” in excess of permanent impairment.
-In the earlier case involving a Mr. Diaz, the Idaho Industrial Commission had ruled that an injured undocumented person was not entitled to an award of permanent disability because such a worker, having no legal access to his or her labor market either before or subsequent to the accident at issue, cannot be said to have suffered disability as a consequence of the work accident.
-In his recent case Mr. Marquez urged the Commission to think about whether such a rule was just wrong and totally inconsistent with the humane spirit of the Workers Compensation Act and the rule that the Act is to be read with the idea that injured workers should be paid all the benefits, no matter where they came from or how they got here, not a penny more and not a penny less.
+As noted, the narrow issue that came before the Commission was whether Mr. Marquez was entitled to compensation for “permanent disability” in excess of his permanent impairment.
+In the earlier case involving a Mr. Diaz, the Idaho Industrial Commission had ruled that an injured undocumented person was not entitled to an award of permanent disability, because such a worker, having no legal access to his or her labor market either before or subsequent to the accident at issue, cannot be said to have suffered disability as a consequence of the work accident.
+In his case Mr. Marquez urged the Commission to think about whether such a rule was just wrong and totally inconsistent with the humane spirit of the Workers Compensation Act and the rule that the Act is to be read with the idea that injured workers should be paid all the benefits, no matter where they came from or how they got here, not a penny more and not a penny less.

-After the Commission looked at these arguments and their prior decisions, it decided IRCA did not preempt Idaho workers compensation laws and told Mr. Marquez he was entitled to be paid disability benefits Idaho workers compensation laws.
-They pointed out almost every other state had decided that their injured undocumented workers should be paid disability benefits under their state’s workers compensation laws.
+After the Commission looked at about the Diaz and Otero cases, in Marquez, the Commission decided IRCA did not preempt Idaho workers compensation laws and told Mr. Marquez he was entitled to be paid disability benefits under the Idaho workers compensation laws.
+In coming to the favorable decision for Mr. Marquez, the Commission also pointed out almost every other state in the United States had decided that their injured undocumented workers should be paid disability benefits under their state’s worker’s compensation laws.

-Call us today at 208-232-6101 and we will answer your questions for free.
+Call us today at 208.232.6101 and we will answer your questions for free.